por Kiko Ramos | Jun 16, 2025 | Projects

 The cantabrian capercaillie is one of the most emblematic species of the peninsular biodiversity.
 With the aim of protecting and conserving this endangered species, an interpretation center for this bird and its natural habitat was created in 2006 in Caboalles de Arriba, in the municipality of Villablino de León.
 The Capercaillie Center is part of the network of Wild Animal Recovery Centers (CRAS) managed by the Natural Heritage Foundation of Castilla y León.

-4D Medical has collaborated with the center through a public bidding process, contributing with medical equipment in the area of veterinary radiology.
+4D Medica has collaborated with the center through a public bidding process, contributing with medical equipment in the area of veterinary radiology.
 As experts in marketing and distribution of medical equipment, we have also carried out a collaboration with the CRAS in Burgos and Valladolid.
 In all these projects, 4D has supplied both X-ray equipment for veterinary medicine and protection materials for professionals.
 Below, we analyze the project, the work of the Capercaillie Center in León and the various medical equipment supplied.

 Capercaillie Recovery Center in Leon